-The Mardi Himal trek is a lesser-known route in the Annapurna region that offers trekkers a serene and scenic journey.
+The Mardi Himal trek IN 7 days is a lesser-known route in the Annapurna region that offers trekkers a serene and scenic journey.
 Situated in the eastern part of the Annapurna conservation area(ACAP), it is an untouched and less crowded natural gem that promises to give you a glimpse of the Annapurna region.

 With our Experienced guides, we take you on a natural and off-the-beaten-path journey that will take you through lush forests and charming villages.
 The trek can be completed in 4 days, or you can take your time and extend it to 8 days, with ample tea houses and basic lodges along the way.
 The local people at every settlement are warm and welcoming, making this trek a true cultural experience.